steipete/Aspects/README.md

 Credits
 -------
 The idea to use `_objc_msgForward` and parts of the `NSInvocation` argument selection is from the excellent [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) from the GitHub guys.
+[This article](http://codeshaker.blogspot.co.at/2012/01/aop-delivered.html) explains how it works under the hood.

 Supported iOS & SDK Versions